eugene-tarassov/vivado-risc-v/README.md

 Nexys Video is several times less expensive, academic discount is avaialble.
 It supports up to 2 cores, up to 50MHz clock speed.

 Nexys A7 100T and Arty A7 100T are least expensive supported boards.
-They have small FPGA, barely enough to run Linux on a single core RISC-V at 50MHz.
+They have small and slow FPGA, barely enough to run Linux on a single core RISC-V at 50MHz.

 ## Workstation
 [Ubuntu 20 LTS](https://ubuntu.com/download/desktop) machine with min 32GB RAM is recommended.